Woman planning on her laptop with notes beside her, representing flexibility and permission to change your mind.

 When I finally gave myself permission to ask, “Does this still align with who I am becoming?”
 I felt energy return.
 Clarity resurfaced.
 Ideas flowed again.

 I had been carrying commitments that no longer belonged to me.
-And the second I put them down, I realized how heavy they’d been all along.
+And the second I put them down, I realized how heavy and hindering they had been all along.

 You are still allowed to change your damn mind.